samumantha/EODIE/docs/Use.rst

 | Either `--rasterdir` or `--rasterfile` needs to be given by user.

 | ``--vector``
-| Absolute path to the vector file to be used for processing, without extension and tilename.
+| Absolute path to the vector file to be used for processing.
 | **type:** String
-| **example:** Vector file name is test_polygons.shp in location /home/my/path, then it is given as --vector /home/my/path/test_polygons
-| The given vector defines the area of interest.
-Internally, EODIE converts the vector input into a shapefile if needed, splits the shapefile based on tiles (`tileshp` in config) and uses that part of the shapefile that has the same tilename as the file to be processed.
+|| The given vector defines the area of interest.
+Internally, EODIE reads the vector file into a geopandas GeoDataFrame.

 | ``--out``
 | Absolute path to the directory where the results shall be stored.
 Will be created if it does not exist.